 By becoming a sponsor, you are providing instructional materials and an incredible educational experience to a girl in Africa, and you get credit for it!
 You will become a strategic WAAW partner and your donations will be visible to the whole world.
 Also, as a 501(c) (3) tax exempt organization, your contributions may be deducted from Federal income tax.

 What we are looking for?

 We are looking for organizations who can give:

-1. Science kits and equipment especially portable kits for teaching science.
+1. Science where to buy modafinil reddit kits and equipment especially portable kits for teaching science.